 Mini-reviews should be 6000-10000 words with 75 or more references excluding figures, structures, photographs, schemes, tables etc.

-Research articles should be of 4000-6000 words with 75 or more references excluding figures, structures, photographs, schemes, tables, etc.
+Research articles should be of 4000-6000 words with 75 or more references excluding figures, structures, photographs, schemes, tables, etc. There is a quota of 20% of published Research articles per issue in this journal.
+Research articles will be published as open access against payment.

 Letters should be 3000-6000 words with 40 or more references excluding figures, structures, photographs, schemes, tables, etc.